 Institution/Organisation: Deakin University

 Biographical Information: Dr Nicole Johnston is an admitted Legal Practitioner and Academic at Deakin University.
-She is the Director of Industry Engagement for the Department of Finance and teaches property law within the Deakin Business School.
+She teaches property law within the Deakin Business School.
 Prior to entering academia, Nicole worked as a Property Lawyer in mid and top tier firms.
-She is a socio-legal researcher focusing on multiple aspects of multi-owned properties including governance, conflicts of interest and legal relationships.
+She is a socio-legal researcher focusing on multiple aspects of multi-owned properties including governance, conflicts of interest, legal relationships and building defects.
 Nicole is Chair of the International Research Forum on Multi-owned Properties and Committee Chair of a large community title scheme.

 Authored/ Co-authored Research

 Title: Exploring the regulatory framework and governance of decentralised water management systems: a strata and community title perspective